AdaCore/why3/src/trywhy3/README.md

   * To change the look and feel of the rest of the application, edit the file `trywhy3_custom.css`.

-  * To add some predefined examples, put some `.mlw` files in the `examples/` subdirectory and generate an index as follows:
+  * To add some predefined examples, put the files in the `examples/` subdirectory and modify `examples/config.json` accordingly.

-        cp some_file.mlw examples/
-        cd examples/
-        ../gen_index.sh *.mlw > index.txt